Ameg-yag/V3ded.github.io/_posts/2017-09-29-helloworld.markdown

 ## Welcome to my page

 First of all, welcome to my blog.
 I hope to start blogging about security related concepts soon.
-Not that anyone is reading this, but is there any preffered content you would like to see?
+Not that anyone is reading this, but is there any preferred content you would like to see?

 ~V3